softsideoftech/content/pages/corporate-honeymoon.md

 And there were lots of other smaller examples.

-> _This all made sense if our success really was inevitable.
+> _This all would have made sense if our success was assured.
 But it wasn't._

-I'm pretty sure I wasn't the only one thinking this way because others acting this way too.
-But as the CTO, I played a big role.
-And I now have enough emotional distance to see how my actions contributed to our demise.

-We spent too much time and money investing in into the distant future without enough to show for it in the present.
-And both the time and the money ran out.
+We spent too much time and money investing into the distant future without enough to show for it in the present.
+And both, the time and the money, ran out.

 ## The Crux of Leadership

-It took me half a year to return from my honeymoon and get back to reality.
+It took me half a year to snap out of my honeymoon phase and see reality clearly again.
 I was startled to realize that my boss and my colleagues weren't the perfect creatures I had imagined them to be.

-And that our company was just another struggling business that might not survive another year.
+And, that our company was just another struggling business that might not survive another year.

-And then [my disillusionment set in](/the-safety-bubble)--like a relationship when the initial high of the romance wears off.
-And we start to see our partners for the ordinary and flawed human beings that they are.
+And, then, [my disillusionment set in](/the-safety-bubble)--like in a relationship when the initial high of the romance wears off, when we start to see our partners for the ordinary and flawed human beings that they are.

-So now I spend my days doing "inner work" trying to notice my objective reality.
+These days, I spend my time doing "inner work" trying to notice my objective reality.
 Or rather, I practice noticing the stories I'm telling myself that cover up my reality.
 Mostly I notice the everyday variety:

 > _Why my wife and I are fighting (and why it's all her fault)._